pnavaro/HOODESolver.jl/docs/src/common_interface.md

 sol1 = solve(prob1, ETDRK4(), dt=0.001);
 nothing # hide
 ```

-With our method we need to give the value of `epsilon` so we can't use the
+With our method we need to give the value of `epsilon`.
+In some case, you can get this value from `f1`.
+You can pass a `DiffEqArrayOperator` as argument to the problem but the method is not always valid
-`DiffEqArrayOperator` so we define a new type:
+so we define a new type called `LinearHOODEOperator`:

 ```@example 4
 using HOODESolver